john-cd/rust_howto/bk/src/language/data_types.md

 | Tuples | `let tup: (i32, f64, u8) = (500, 6.4, 1);`.
 Access via `let five_hundred = x.0;`.
 Destructuring via `let (x, y, z) = tup;`. |
 | Arrays | `let a: [i32; 5] = [1, 2, 3, 4, 5];`.
 Access via `let first = a[0];`. |

 Both are fixed length.
-A [[vectors | Vector]] is a similar collection type provided by the [standard library][p-standard-library] that is allowed to grow or shrink in size.
+A [[vectors | Vector]] is a similar collection type provided by the [standard library][p~standard-library] that is allowed to grow or shrink in size.

 The following provides examples of tuples and arrays: